blossominkyung/everyday-algorithm-with-python/README.md

 ## Algorithm study with Python

 Here I will upload my solution way of several algorithm problems.
-This is my personal study.

-However if you have better solution, then please let me know it.
+So It is not the best way, however, if I find a better solution ,though I solved already, then I will add better solution also.
+Not just to solve But to know the optimal logic.

 > Personal Goal
 * Pass the online programming test from companies
 * Study several important algorithms with code
+* Learn a train of optimal and better logical thoguht
 * Solve One problem per two days

 > This .md file will be updated after getting below goals!